 Preheat the oven to 425 degrees F. Cut a piece of parchment paper to fit into the bottom of an eight-inch round (or heart shaped) cake pan.
 Spray the cake pan with the baking spray and add the parchment paper to the bottom of the pan.

 Melt the chocolate and butter on the stovetop over a medium-low heat; be careful not to burn the chocolate.
 Once the chocolate and butter are melted and fully integrated, set it aside.
 In a bowl, whisk the eggs and then pour the eggs and the sugar into the top of a double boiler and continue whisking.
 Continue whisking it until the sugar is dissolved and the eggs are luke-warm, but again be careful to avoid “cooking” the eggs.
 Remove the eggs when they are luke-warm and continue beating the eggs until they quadruple in volume and are very thick.
-Fold the flour into the eggs.
-Then add about 1/3 of the egg mixture into the chocolate mixture, then fold half the chocolate back into the egg mixture, and then fold the rest of the egg mixture into the chocolate mixture.
+Fold (but don't stir) the flour into the eggs; you want to keep the light and airiness of the eggs.
+Then add about 1/3 of the egg mixture into the chocolate mixture, then fold (and again don't stir) half of the chocolate back into the egg mixture, and then fold the rest of the egg mixture into the chocolate mixture.
 Pour the batter into the prepared pan and place in the oven for 15 minutes.
 The center of the cake will still be liquid, which is the desired consistency of the center of the cake.
 Remove the cake from the oven and freeze the cake in your freezer overnight.
 The next morning remove the cake from the freezer and dip the bottom of the cake pan in warm water to loosen the cake.
 Take a knife around the edge of the pan and then invert the cake onto your serving dish.
 Garnish as you wish with the listed, optional garnishes.

 To Prepare the Whipped Cream: